wantmoore/ledeez/README.md

 # ledeez
 This is the beginnings of a project to build a barebones, low-cost, ESP32-based board to control addressable LEDs.

+# The Story
+Since early-November 2021, I've invested about 60 hours designing my addressable LED development board.
+I ordered the initial v0.1 prototype from JLC PCB in late November and as soon as the order was submitted, I immediately went to work on refining the idea for v0.2.

+That first batch landed on my doorstep around the first week of December, and that's when I quickly realized I had a LOT to learn about power management.
+The low dropout voltage regulators (LDOs) I chose to get 5v and 3.3v from 12v on that first design were a very bad choice.
+I went back to work - researching designs and talking with people smarter than me and landed on implementing a buck converter design.
+This meant adding a lot of additional components.
+The Bill of Materials (BOM) on v0.1 was around 12 components and a minimalistic buck converter circuit was going to add about that same number of parts.
+A goal from the very beginning of my endeavor was to make this board super low-cost.
+I studied a few reference designs and every time I sat down to draw the schematic and place the parts on the PCB, I would discover there was a chip shortage or the buck converter chip alone was $2-3 each.
+More research.

+After a few cycles of this, I ran across the XLSEMI XL1509 - less than $0.30 per chip and only required four additional external components (input cap, inductor, schottky diode and output cap).
+Within a few hours, LEDeez v0.3 was done.
+The buck converter circuit replaced the original 12->5 LDO and I also removed the 12->3.3 LDO and replaced it with a more common AMS1117-3.3.

+This is where we are today.
+A list of hopes and dreams for future revisions can be found below and if you're interested in pitching in, feel free to Buy Me a Coffee or three.

 ## Schematic
 A schematic PDF can be found here: [LEDeez_Schematic_v0.3.pdf](https://github.com/wantmoore/ledeez/files/7893585/LEDeez_Schematic_v0.3.pdf)
 ![image](https://user-images.githubusercontent.com/1414156/150050731-e57e68b0-50a4-4806-a1ca-d002007842aa.jpg)